 - Specialized bottles, refrigerators, freezers, storage units

-Breast milk sharing services and groups can also be found on Facebook.
+Breast milk-sharing services and groups can also be found on Facebook.

 Keep in mind, though, that no two formulations of breast milk are alike.
 The mother’s body adjusts to the specific nutritional needs of her child so what one baby is drinking is different from another.
 This is why ads on Only the Breast include their diet and medicines plus their baby’s appearance to help buyers understand what the milk could possibly contain.

-Colostrum (left) is said to contain the most nutrients a newborn needs.
-Breast milk (right), is what babies get after the first breast feeding session.
+How much is breast milk price in the Philippines? | Colostrum (left) is said to contain the most nutrients a newborn needs.
+Breast milk (right), is what babies get after the first breastfeeding session.
 Photo credit: Wikimedia Commons

-Is it safe?
+Is donor breast milk safe?

-The practice of selling breast milk isn’t actually frowned upon, as there are hospitals that sell breast milk especially to preemies whose mothers cannot produce enough milk.
+The practice of selling breast milk isn’t actually frowned upon.
+As there are hospitals that sell breast milk, especially to preemies whose mothers cannot produce enough milk.
 However, the sourcing is always what comes to be questioned.

-Official milk banks pasteurize the milk to ensure purity and to prevent contamination.
+Official milk banks pasteurize the milk to ensure purity and prevent contamination.
 These medical facilities, however, cost up to Php 180 an ounce.

 Online-sourced milk is much cheaper with some mothers selling for Php 40 an ounce.
 The storage, handling and sourcing of these milk batches, however, can be considered unreliable.